tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Iconoclast’s Relic

-Your crit range for attacks made using this implement expands by 2 if at least two of the following conditions are true about the target: it’s stronger than a standard monster; it’s higher level than you (champion: at least 2 levels higher; epic: at least 3 levels higher); and/or it’s either a dragon or a humanoid.
+Your crit range for attacks made using this implement expands by 2 if at least two of the following conditions are true about the target: it’s stronger than a standard monster; it’s higher level than you, at least 2 levels higher at champion tier, and at least 3 levels higher at epic tier; and/or it’s either a dragon or a humanoid.

 **Quirk:** Has subversive thoughts.